praekelt/feersum-nlu-api-wrappers/python_wrapper/docs/IntentClassifiersApi.md

 Get training samples.

-Get the training samples of the named intent classifier.
+Returns the training samples of the named intent classifier.

 ### Example
 ```python